sarasteinsland/Portfolio/algorithms-and-datastructures/README.md

 ## 🤝 Collaboration

-This project was completed as part of a group of [X] students.
+This project was completed as part of a group of 3 students.
 The collaborative process involved shared design discussions, code reviews, and division of implementation tasks.
 The final report reflects joint contributions and collective problem-solving.

 ## 📄 Deliverables